aznxluvlyguy4u/wiki1/CurrentRMS.md

 ### Credentials

-See lastpass for the credentials to access the Current RMS account and API (token)
+See [LastPass] for the credentials to access the Current RMS account and API (token).
+If the credentials are not yet shared with you on LastPass, ask Frans or Steve.

 ### Data import